ernohanninen/SIMPLIcity/README.md

 - `low_color` = "'#0000FF'"

 ##### Output
-`output_folder` = Specifies the path where all output of SIMPLIcity is stored tiff_type = `single`, the pipeline has been tested only with single channel images
+- `output_folder` = Specifies the path where all output of SIMPLIcity is stored
+- `tiff_type` = `single`, the pipeline has been tested only with single channel images

 #### SIMPLIcity metadata files
+To fill the metadata use the SIMPLIcity metadata templates provided in [SIMPLIcity metadata](https://github.com/ernohanninen/SIMPLIcity/tree/master/SIMPLIcity/run/metadata) folder
+##### Sample metadata file
+Contains all samples used in the analysis.
+By default this file is named sample_metadata.csv and the following fields are requried:
+- `sample_name`: Identifier to be used to refer to this sample in the analysis.
+- `color`: Color used to represent this sample in plots, input can be color name or hexadecimal in #RGB or #RGBA format
+- `comparison column`: Each sample is associated a category name.
+To exclude a sample from the comparison, set its field to "NA".
+Pairwise comparisons will be made only if there are two category names among samples ("NA" excluded).

+##### Tiff image metadata file
+File which contains the images and their metadata for each sample.
+One sample can contain several image channels.
+SIMPLIcity has been tested with images containing max three image channels.
+SIMPLIcity has not been tested with RGB images.
+By default this file is named tiff_input_metadata.csv and the following fields are requried:
+- `sample_name`: Identifier to be used to refer to this sample in the analysis, should correspond sample in sample metadata file.
+Note, the markers among samples should match.
+- `marker`: Marker associated to the channel.
+- `label`: Label used to name the channel in the analysis.
+- `file_name`: Input file path.
+- `thresholding`: Thresholding algorithm to be used to threshold the input tiff.
+The value needs to be one of the following thresholding algorithms:`sauvola`, `isodata`, `li`, `mean`, `minimum`, `otsu`, `triangle`, or `yen`.